m33sterjay/The-Odin-Project/README.md

 ## Credits

 The Odin Project

 [Website](https://www.theodinproject.com/) | [github](https://github.com/TheOdinProject/theodinproject)

 [//]: # "List your collaborators, if any, with links to their GitHub profiles.
 If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.
 If you followed tutorials, include links to those here as well"

 ## Projects

-[//]: # (Go the extra mile and write tests for your application.
-Then provide examples on how to run them here.)
+[//]: # "Go the extra mile and write tests for your application.
+Then provide examples on how to run them here."

 ## Skills

-[//]: # (If your project has a lot of features, list them here.)
+[//]: # "If your project has a lot of features, list them here."

 ## Curriculum